 In almost all of the countries they live in, their rudimentary command of the local language and limited use of written documents have contributed to their political powerlessness.
 Some who have settled are in transition, as they seek to become a part of the social systems around them.
-In an effort to fit in, they may abandon the traditional clothing, tattooing, dancing and fortune telling that are part of the Gypsy lifestyle.
+In an effort to fit in, they may abandon the traditional clothing, tattooing, dancing and fortune telling that are part of the Romani lifestyle.
 They may even deny their ethnic identity.

-Regardless of their efforts to assimilate into the mainstream society, Gypsies rarely have official status or citizenship in their country of residence.
+Regardless of their efforts to assimilate into the mainstream society, Romani rarely have official status or citizenship in their country of residence.
 Due to their poverty, they are often unable to pay hospital fees when children are born.
 In this case, no birth certificate is issued, so the possibility of securing citizenship is forfeited.
-The concept of owning land is not inherent to the nomadic Gypsy worldview, and they find it difficult to adjust to such an outlook.
+The concept of owning land is not inherent to the nomadic Romani worldview, and they find it difficult to adjust to such an outlook.
 Few families own the plots of land on which they locate their settlements or camps.
 Therefore, they are often subjected to forced relocation.

 * Pray for churches to be planted among them.

 * Pray that new believers will be discipled.